docutils/docutils/sandbox/manpage-writer/README.txt

 * writers/manpage.py:

-  - 2009-07-23: Shrink vertical space a lot.
+  - 2009-07-23:

-    * in lists and the header
+    * Shrink vertical space in lists and the header
+    * Table cells with more lines.

   - 2009-07-22: replace all NotImplemented by warnings.